minutelab/demos/wordpress/README.md

 WordPress development environment
 =================================

+This directory described how to run a WordPress development environment in Minute Lab.
-This directory contains scripts to initialize and run an isolated WordPress development environment.
+It allows a user to initialize and run an isolated WordPress environment for every worpress project.
-An isolated WordPress environment is establish for each project, distinguished from other WordPress projects by its project name.
+Each environment (or a 'setup') is distinguished from other WordPress projects in Minute Lab by its project name.

-The main container, `main.mlab`, starts the entire environment.
+The setup is composed of several components or containers.
+The main container, `main.mlab`(henceforth called `main`), starts the entire setup.
-The main receives as a parameter the project name. this project name should be unique, and will be used as an identifier to re-connect a specific project.
+Launching the setup is done using mlab desktop client to run main.
+When running the setup, a 'project name' (an input parameter) is required.
+This project name should be unique, and is used from that point on as an identifier to re-open a specific project in wordpress.

-The WordPress setup includes the following tools:
+The WordPress setup includes the following tools, commonly required by wordpres developers:
 * WordPress
 * Database
 * phpMyAdmin
 * WP-CLI

-## Working with WordPress development environment
+## Working with a WordPress development environment

 ### Creating a new project

-In order to create an entire new and clean project, a new project name should be given while establishing the setup.
+To create a new project, enter a new project name as the input parameter needed when running the WordPress setup.
-The given project name will be used as a project ID during the life cycle of the project.
+The given project name will be used as a project identifier for the entire project lifecycle.

 The following steps are required to initiate a new project:

 * Run `main.mlab` with a new project name as a parameter.
-* Wait as the setup initializes, until all 4 containers are active.
+* Wait as the setup initializes, until all four containers are active and the associated command prompt reports "Lab is ready....".
-* activate the `wordpress` action of the main container.
+* In the mlab desktop client, go to 'Setups' and hover over the main container, represented by the project name.
+On the right side, a 'terminate container' and a 'connect' buttons will appear.
+Click the connect button and select 'WordPress' from the menu.
+This will activate the `WordPress` action enabled by the main container.
-* Start work with WordPress dashboard to create your new project.
+* Start to work with WordPress dashboard to create your new project.

-### Connecting to an existing project
+### Reopening an existing project

-In order to connect an existing project, The required project name should be given when launchin the setup.
+To re-open an existing project, The required project name should be entered when launching the setup.
-The given project name is used as a project ID during the entire life cycle of the project and its content.
+The project name is used as a project identifier throughout the entire lifecycle of the project and its content.

-The following steps are required to re-connect an existing project:
+Follow these steps to reopen an existing project:

 * Run `main.mlab` with the desired project name as a parameter.
-* Wait as the setup initializes, until all 4 containers are active.
+* Wait as the setup initializes, until all 4 containers are active and the associated command prompt reports "Lab is ready....".
 * Continue working on the project via WordPress dashboard or any other tool.

 ## Setup description

-MinuteLab setup for WordPress development environment is composed from several containers, each represented by `.mlab` script.
+Minute Lab setup for WordPress development environment is composed of several containers, each defined by `.mlab` script.

-### `main.mlab` - orchestrating the other containers in the setup.
+### `main.mlab` - orchestrates the other containers in the setup.

-Creates a full environment of a WordPress + database + phpMyAdmin running in their own private network.
+Creates a full environment including WordPress + database + phpMyAdmin interconnected via a private network.

 **NAME**